sualigunduz/dsa210-termproject/README.md

 #### Conclusions for Hypothesis Testing

 - **Air Quality Index (AQI)**
   - The correlation found in our data turned out to be not statistically significant.
-This revelead that there is not an apparent relationship between the air quality of a location and the house prices of that location.
+This revealed that there is not an apparent relationship between the air quality of a location and the house prices of that location.
 - **Unemployment Rate**
    - The correlation found in our data turned out to be statistically significant.
 This revealed a negative relationship between the unemployment in a location and the house prices of that location.
 The negative relationship means we've found out that the higher the employment, the higher the house prices are.
 Although, it should be noted that the correlation value was not high.
 - **National (Environmental) Risk Index**